 Doc-to-doc comparison allows you to upload one primary document to compare against a maximum of five comparison documents.
-Any documents that you upload to doc-to-doc comparison will be not be indexed and will not be searchable against any future submissions.
+Any documents that you upload to doc-to-doc comparison will not be indexed and will not be searchable against any future submissions.

 Uploading to Doc-to-Doc Comparison